Get insider access

 Razer Viper V2 Pro

-The Razer Viper V2 Pro and the Razer Viper Ultimate are very similar mice part of the same lineup.
+The Razer Viper V2 Pro and the Razer Viper Ultimate are very similar mice in the same lineup.
 The two mice share the same shape, but the V2 Pro is significantly lighter and has an improved sensor with a wider CPI range.
-That said, the Ultimate has several features the V2 Pro lacks, including RGB lighting, rubber side grips, and an additional pair of side buttons on the right side.
+The Ultimate has several features the V2 Pro lacks, including RGB lighting, rubber side grips, and an additional pair of side buttons on the right side.

 Logitech G PRO X SUPERLIGHT